-FAUST RULE 5: You should use In Country Review!October 22nd, 2020 by Christian Faust - Posted in English
+FAUST RULE 5: You should use In Country Review!March 15th, 2021 by Christian Faust - Posted in English

 An ICR (In Country Review) is a review of the translation by a native speaker who lives in the region of the target group.
 In most cases, this is the sales or marketing manager of the company’s foreign branch, who has a perfect knowledge of the product, services and approach in the target market.